dahas/node_pwa_boilerplate/Readme.md

 ### Create icons and a manifest

 Visit [realfavicongenerator.net](https://realfavicongenerator.net).
 Follow the instructions and replace the related images in the public folder with those from the zip file.
 Ignore the included manifest.
+Change the name of your app in 'manifest.json'.

 ### Use another CSS framework